Abdul Razak Alhassan: Ultimate Fighting Championship

 Alhassan was expected to face Muslim Salikhov on April 14, 2018, at UFC on Fox 29.
 He was replaced by Ricky Rainey due to injury.

 Alhassan knocked out Niko Price in 43 seconds on September 8, 2018, at UFC 228.

 Alhassan faced Mounir Lazzez on July 16, 2020, at UFC on ESPN: Kattar vs. Ige.
 At the weigh-ins, Alhassan weighed in at 174 pounds, 3 pounds over the welterweight non-title fight limit.
 He was fined 20% of his purse which went to his opponent Lazzez and the bout proceeded at a catchweight.
 He lost the fight via unanimous decision.
 This fight was named Fight of the Night bonus; however, Alhassan was disqualified for bonus due to missing weight, as a result a third Performance of the Night bonus was awarded and Lazzez took home an extra $50,000 from the fight.

 Alhassan faced Khaos Williams on November 14, 2020, at UFC Fight Night: Felder vs. dos Anjos.
 At the weigh-ins, Alhassan weighed in at 172.5 pounds, one and a half pounds over the welterweight non-title fight limit.
 The bout proceeded at a catchweight and Alhassan was fined 20 percent of his purse, which went to his opponent Williams.
 He was defeated via first-round knockout.

 Alhassan faced Jacob Malkoun in a return to middleweight on April 17, 2021, at UFC on ESPN 22.
 He lost the fight via unanimous decision.

 Alhassan was scheduled to face Antônio Braga Neto on August 21, 2021, at UFC on ESPN 29.
-However, Neto was pulled from the event for undisclosed reasons and Alhassan was scheduled to face Alessio Di Chirico instead.
+However, Neto was pulled from the event for undisclosed reasons and Alhassan was scheduled to face Alessio Di Chirico a week later instead.
 Alhassan won the fight via knockout seventeen seconds into round one.
 This win earned him the Performance of the Night award.